Having the right size snowboard is crucial regardless of the style of snowboarding you like to do.

 Consider the Type of Riding Will You Be Doing

 If you stick to the groomed resort terrain and generally like to carve your turns aggressively, then you generally want a snowboard length that will make it up to your mouth.
 It is a rough calculation to say, “for more stability riding, you want a longer board.”
 A longer snowboard will give you more control at higher speeds and help you glide easier over deeper snow.
+Read our guide on the 2024 best all mountain snowboards to see the boards that we recommend for this season.

 If you are going to be doing tricks more than riding the entire mountain, you will want a freestyle snowboard.

 Freestyle snowboards.
 Are shorter boards that offer the ability to ride switch stance, adjust your stance to be wider, and make it easier to spin off jumps, butter on flat ground, and hit rails easily.
+Additionally, you should also check out our guide to freestyle snowboard bindings.
+Just like boards, bindings have a flex rating.
+The more flexible the binding is, the easier it will be to land your tricks in the park.

 Get the right board for your weight.

 Most riders should try to match the middle of the weight range suggestion written on the back of the snowboard.
 Different styles of snowboards might be intended to flex differently.
 Depending on how much you weigh, you want to make sure you wind up with a board that has the proper flex and specs for you.
 So remember to take any recommendation written online as a guideline to know where to begin while making sure to consult the specification requirements written on the snowboard itself.
-All of snowboards are going to be slightly different, so consult with the weight chart stickers on the base of the snowboard to make sure you get it right.
+All snowboards are going to be slightly different, so consult with the weight chart stickers on the base of the snowboard to make sure you get it right.

-You may need a wide snowboard.
+Determine if you need a wide snowboard.

 You may be wondering why not get a wide snowboard anyway?
 Well, you could.
 The benefit to having a width that is right for you is because the more narrow the waist width, the quicker the snowboard can be rolled from edge to edge while carving.
 The end goal is to get a width that works for your size without going wider than you need for the style of snowboarding you like to do most often.

 Freestyle and park snowboarding generally is better on a shorter board.
 Carving on deep snow will generally require a longer (and sometimes wider) more stable board.
+If you are looking to carve, check out our list of best snowboards for carving.

 Are you still growing?